Closest Casinos to Miami, Florida – Map & List of South Florida Casinos

 Casino Miami (Yellow Star)

-Just east of the airport, nobody will confuse this with the Wynn or Bellagio.
+Just a few miles east of the airport, nobody will confuse this with the Wynn or Bellagio.

 Still, there has been some remodeling, and the building holds 1,000 slot machines and electronic table games.
 Next door is their Jai Alai arena.
-The casino used to have a poker room, but it closed in 2016.
+The casino has a modest live poker room that opens at 10 AM daily.

 Miami, FL.
 33142